 One of our travel passions is searching for travel oddities & curiosities that are hidden within a city.
 Upon discovery, it makes us feel like successful treasure hunters!
-While touring around Dubrovnik with our small ship cruise tour agency eWaterways, we came across some really interesting finds.
+While living in Croatia, we decided to go on a small ship cruise that departed from Dubrovnik.
+While touring Dubrovnik’s Old Town we came across some really interesting finds.
 See how many you can find!

 A Game of Thrones Premonition?

-A dragon is etched in the stone wall outside an old prison cell that kept the hardest criminals locked in the Rector’s Palace.
+A dragon is etched on the stone wall outside an old prison cell that kept the hardest criminals locked in the Rector’s Palace.
 Was it a Game of Thrones premonition?

 Look for signs that show tourists where the numerous bullet holes and damage remain from the Seige of Dubrovnik.
 This missile shot pictured below can be seen inside the Franciscan Monastery Museum.

 The damaging attack was part of the Yugoslav War and took place on December 6, 1991.
 During this time, Dubrovnik was listed as a UNESCO World Heritage Site.
 The attack illustrated to the world that just because there is a designation to preserve a site, doesn’t mean that it is a guarantee that all will abide by it.
-Admission costs 30 kunas.
+Admission costs about EUR 4.